auroranil/GLSL-Playground/README.md

 ## Why do this?
 #### Hasn't GLSL Heroku/Shadertoy have given you what you need?
 This is purely a learning experience, to allow me to learn more about OpenGL and GLSL.
 I'm inspired from others who produce vivid shaders which is breathtaking and breaks a whole new level of algorithmic arts.
 GLSL is a powerful language, and I think it deserves a native program to get more people interested in this field.
-I chose C++ for better performance and removing the overhead required to render the website; however I'm skeptical that my program can run significantly faster than GLSL Heroku or Shadertoy.
+I chose C++ in hopes of achieving better performance and removing the overhead required to render the website; however I'm skeptical that my program can run significantly faster than GLSL Heroku or Shadertoy.

 ## License
 This program is under `BSD 2-Clause` license.